How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 5) A Pug Mill

-If you’re not familiar with a Pugmill, it’s a machine with a horizontal chamber that loads on the top.
+If you’re not familiar with a Pugmill, it’s a machine with a horizontal chamber that loads from the top.
 The chamber is a metal cylinder with an auger inside.
 An auger looks like a large screw.
 It turns and wedges the clay, discharging the wedged clay at the other end.

 Pugmills do have to be cleaned often, especially if you use different clay bodies, but it’s still worth it.